A MONDAY IN KABUL (2013)

 Together with my partner Philip Brink, I went to Kabul with only one question for the inhabitants: what is your favourite place of the city?
-This question led us on an exciting journey throughout the city.
+This question led us on an exciting journey through the city.

-1st Prize Zilveren Camera (2014)
+1st prize Zilveren Camera (2014)

 Our personal motivation